learn2410/telebot/README.md

     `TELEGRAM_CHAT_ID` - your telegram chat id
     `DEVMAN_TOKEN` - your token on devman.org

 - Start the server with `python3 telebot.py`

+## Project Goals

+Learning to develop chatbots

+The code is written for educational purposes - this is a lesson in the course on Python and web development on the [Devman] site (https://dvmn.org).